ollelauribostrom/pi-home-monitor/README.md

 - `make clean`: Remove docker container & image
 - `make publish`: Publish to now (depends on npm package now)

+> During dev, use `ngrok http 5000` to tunnel webhooks from Twilio to localhost

 Author
 ------